Enter words related to your business to get started.

 3. Limited Liability Company.

-A Limited Liability Company (LLC) has the benefit of liability protection that you would receive as a corporation, but without the double taxation.
+A Limited Liability Company (LLC) has the benefit of liability protection that you would receive as a corporation, but without double taxation.
 Similarly to a partnership, business owners can manage the business.

 To register as an LLC, you must file articles of organization with the DOS, Division of Corporations.
 Filing fees and statutory requirements will apply.
 After a company has filed articles of organization it will have to publish in two specified newspapers and receive an affidavit from these newspapers as proof of publication.
 These affidavits will have to be submitted to the DOS along with a certificate of publication form.